quanphan2906/ledis/README.md

 # Ledis

 A simple, light-weight version of Redis.
 Built with Vue 3.
+Check out the app here: https://ledis-quanphan.netlify.app/.

 # Design